My language barrier after jumping from nursing to the IT industry (words used in conversation and their meanings)

 ・Module

-A partial program of a whole.
+It refers to a partial program within a larger whole.

 (Like stylish interior design!)